sumanxd/front-end-challenge-3/challenge.md

 # ModeStreet front-end challenge

-Challenge is to build a Commenting System.
+Challenge is to build a Commenting System with nested comment/replay upto nth level and delete comment/reply.
+Backend is not required.

 ## Got questions?